mayconbordin/laragen/readme.md

 #### Options
  - `--fields[=FIELDS]`: The fields of the migration, separated by comma(,).
  - `--action`: The name of the action: create, create_simple, add, delete or drop.
 Overwrites the action parsed from the migration name.
+ - `-c, --connection`: The database connection to use.
+Default: `database.default` from the configuration.
  - `-t, --tables[=TABLES]`: A list of tables you wish to generate migrations for, separated by a comma: `users,posts,comments`.
  - `-i, --ignore[=IGNORE]`: A list of tables you wish to ignore, separated by a comma: `users,posts,comments`.
  - `--default-index-names`: If provided, won't use the index names from the database for migrations.